rocketlaunchr/igo/README.md

 Pull-Requests are requested for the below deficiencies.

 * For `fordefer`: `goto` statements inside a for-loop that jump outside the for-loop is not implemented.
 Use `github.com/rocketlaunchr/igo/stack` package manually in such cases.
-* Currently, comments in your igo files are not retained in your go files.
-Godoc will not see your comments.
-In the future, the comments for all export functions, constants and variables will be visible.
 * `igofmt -s` Simplified mode is not implemented.
 [See here for instructions on issuing a PR](https://github.com/golang/go/blob/master/src/cmd/gofmt/simplify.go#L15).
 * `goimports` equivalent has not been made.
 * Address Operator for constants currently only supports `string`, `bool`, `float64` and `int`.
 The other int types are not supported.
 This can be fixed by using [go/types](https://github.com/golang/example/tree/master/gotypes) package.